fbpx

 We can train directly with people ages 16 years and older with parental consent.
 If you would like to work with us on behalf of your child who is 13 to 15, please contact us for the additional policies that will apply.
 Because of liability issues, we cannot work with individuals under the age of 13.

-Our trainers are near Baltimore, Maryland, District of Columbia and Howell, Michigan.
+Our trainers are near Baltimore, Maryland.
 All in-person lessons take place in public locations within 25 miles of your designated trainer.
 If you would prefer to meet your trainer outside of that radius, there will be an additional fee.

 Yes, it’s possible to train your own service dog!
 However, it requires a significant quantity of time, effort, and resources.
 It is always recommended that you work with a reputable service dog training organization or professional trainer to ensure that your dog can help you as much as possible, and to make sure they meet important standards.